 Net-Zero Hero: Lisa Apfelberg

-I'm helping make Austin Net-Zero by composting, upcycling and reusing!
+I'm helping to make Austin Net-Zero by composting, upcycling, and reusing!

 Meet Lisa Apfelberg, Director of Development for Goodwill Central Texas.
-Lisa contributes to Austin's Net-Zero goal in several ways, including her continuous efforts to find new ways to recycle, reuse and upcycle.
-We spoke with Lisa on her successes, challenges, and what advice she has for others looking to live Net-Zero.
-Read more below.
+Lisa contributes to Austin's Net-Zero goal in several ways, including her continuous efforts to find new ways to recycle, reuse, and upcycle.
+We spoke with Lisa on her successes, challenges, and what advice she has for others.

-As a small child, I was very concerned with a world where we might run out of natural resources and urged my family and friends to do things such as using both sides of the paper and turning off lights.
-It has always made more sense to me to buy things that are upcycled, used, or consigned versus brand new, because it’s more affordable AND it avoids using resources to make new things.
+As a small child, I was very concerned about a world where we might run out of natural resources and urged my family and friends to do things such as using both sides of the paper and turning off lights.
+It has always made more sense to me to buy things that are upcycled, used, or consigned rather than brand new, because it’s more affordable and it avoids the use of resources to create new things.
 I became a vegan ten years ago, but decided by age six to become a vegetarian.
-At that time, it was because I didn’t want to hurt animals; but later I learned that eating a plant-based diet also makes much more sense for our planet.
+At that time, it was because I didn’t want to hurt animals, but later I learned that eating a plant-based diet also makes much more sense for our planet.
 As I learn more, I adopt more practices that have less impact on our planet and my carbon footprint.

 As I learn about how to live more responsibly, I just do it!
 For example, as I learned about composting, I started to compost.
 When I learned about chemicals that leak into groundwater through harmful cleaning supplies, I replaced those.
 When I learned about the harm that commercial make-up or other personal care products cause the environment, I looked for alternatives.
 When I heard about how and what I eat can contribute to global warming, I changed my diet.